House price data produced by the Registers of Scotland.

 How can I use the information?
 The Registers of Scotland allows the reproduction of the data which it provides to Rightmove.co.uk free of charge in any format or medium only for research, private study or for internal circulation within an organisation.
 This is subject to it being reproduced accurately and not used in a misleading context.
 The material must be acknowledged as Crown Copyright.
 You are not allowed to use this information for commercial purposes, nor must you copy, distribute, sell or publish the data in any way.

 For any other use of this material, please apply to the Registers of Scotland for a licence.
 You can do this online at www.ros.gov.uk, by email at email@example.com or by writing to Business Development, Registers of Scotland, Meadowbank House, 153 London Road, Edinburgh EH8 7AU.

-During the last year, sold prices in Bridge Of Earn were 4% down on the previous year and 16% down on 2014 when the average house price was £189,401.
+During the last year, sold prices in Bridge Of Earn were similar to the previous year and 17% down on 2014 when the average house price was £189,401.